usegalaxy-eu/website/index-plants.md

 # Get started

 Are you new to Galaxy, or returning after a long time, and looking for help to get started?
 Take [a guided tour]({{ page.website }}/tours/core.galaxy_ui){:target="_blank"} through Galaxy's user interface.
-Some relevant materials prior to the analysis of plant-related data is the analysis of [Chloroplast genome assembly](https://training.galaxyproject.org/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.html).

 # Training and Workshops